brandae0315/California-Apiary-Locations-and-Pollinator-Dependant-Crops/README.md

 ### Important Data Notes
 This map uses **non-comprehensive datasets**:
-- The crop percentages represent only the *accumulative acreage* of several key pollinator-dependent crops, not all such crops grown in California.
+- The crop percentages represent only the *accumulative acreage* of 7 several key pollinator-dependent crops, not all pollinator-dependant crops are represented.
 - The apiary points reflect a *snapshot* of available public and voluntary data, meaning many apiaries—commercial and private—are not included.

 Because of these limitations, the map is best interpreted as a **general visualization** rather than a complete inventory.